 We will cover this point with the help of an example –

-In the 2nd scenario, the project is assumed to be less risky than in 1st scenario and hence the discount rate used will be lower than the 1st scenario.
+In the 2nd scenario, the project is assumed to be less risky than in the 1st scenario, and hence the discount rate used will be lower than in the 1st scenario.
 Let’s assume the discount rate is 15% and cash flow in year 1 is $1000.
 Present value of cash flow in year one = $1000/1.15 = $869.56.

 Higher risk carries a higher discount rate and vice versa.

 Assist in Choosing Projects that Fit within the Budget.

 If you have unlimited access to funds, choosing project B will be the right choice because it has a higher NPV.
 In the real world, we do not have unlimited access to funds, and therefore we have to choose projects that fit our budget.
 PI is used when you are dealing with limited access to funds (Capital rationing)

 PI for project A = $5000/4000 = 1.25